 FASB Interpretation No. 46, "Consolidation of Variable Interest Entities - An Interpretation of APB No. 51," as amended by FASB Interpretation No. 46R, is effective in 2004.
 FASB Interpretation No. 46 addresses the consolidation by business enterprises of variable interest entities, as defined in the interpretation, and is based on the concept that companies that control another entity through interests, other than voting interests, should consolidate the controlled entity.
-The FASB subsequently issued Interpretation No. 46R in December 2003, which modified certain provisions of FASB Interpretation No. 46R, and which must be applied to the first reporting period after March 15, 2004.
-FASB Interpretation No. 46, as amended by FASB Interpretation No. 46R, did not have an impact on our financial position, cash flows or results of operations, or result in additional disclosure in our financial statements.
+The FASB subsequently issued Interpretation No. 46R in December 2003, which modified certain provisions of FASB Interpretation No. 46, and which must be applied to the first reporting period after March 15, 2004.
+FASB Interpretation No. 46R, did not have an impact on our financial position, cash flows or results of operations, or result in additional disclosure in our financial statements.